fangwei123456/spikingjelly/docs/source/activation_based_en/neuromorphic_datasets.rst

 Download Automatically/Manually
 -------------------------------------------------------
 SpikingJelly can download some datasets (e.g., CIFAR10-DVS) automatically.
-When we firstly use these datasets, SpikingJelly will download the dataset to ``download`` in the root directory.
+When we first use these datasets, SpikingJelly will download the dataset to ``download`` in the root directory.
 The ``downloadable()`` function of each dataset defines whether this dataset can be downloaded automatically, and the ``resource_url_md5()`` function defines the download url and MD5 of each file.
 Here is an example: